Clear Vinyl Questions Answered

 How do you clean clear marine vinyl?

 - Dish soap and fresh water is the best way to clean marine vinyl.
 There are also some products like 303 Clear vinyl cleaner/protectant, and our top choice IMAR Cleaners.
 DO NOT use harsh cleaners like Windex or bleach as those cleaners will harm the vinyl.
+Start by cleaning with a soft cloth with mild dish detergent to make warm soapy water.
+If needed you can purchase vinyl cleaner and restorative products from 3M or 303 Marine for additional cleaning needs.

 What is clear vinyl used for?